Horizons™ Homeschool Math Curriculum

 - Includes suggestions for materials and supplies for math manipulatives.

-- For children who are especially sensitive to visual stimuli, the color illustrations may distract from learning.
+- For children who are especially sensitive to visual stimuli, the color illustrations in the Horizons homeschool program may distract them from learning.
 Saxon Math may prove more helpful.